 Is your jewellery displayed in a box in your bedroom?
 Are your car keys hang next to your front door?
-Is your electronics laying around your desk?
+Are your electronics laying around your desk?

 If yes, you’re inviting thieves to try their luck.
-Burglars won’t spent much time on your property so make sure to hide away valuable assets.
+Burglars won’t spend much time on your property, so make sure to hide away valuable assets.
 There’s a good chance that they’ll give up.
 You can also invest in a home safe box.
 Give the passcode to a family member and never keep it in your home.

 Take photos of precious items